Markers & Drawing Supplies for Graffiti Sketching

 Gradients and streak-free coloring can be achieved easily with them and the overall look of the graffiti piece is way better.

 If you are a beginner you can also go with Stabilo pen 60 markers.
+They are way cheaper and deliver results which are fairly good.

 2.1 Ask yourself the following questions before buying graffiti markers